-Through feedback collected from the Center for Public Health Initiatives and various student groups at Penn, the Biomedical Library opened a Relaxation Room in the newly reopened Stemmler side of the library in late October 2018.
+Through feedback collected from the Center for Public Health Initiatives and various student groups at Penn, the Biotech Commons opened a Relaxation Room in the newly reopened Stemmler side of the library in late October 2018.
 The Relaxation Room is a quiet space intended for folks to take a break from studying and other stressful things.
 You are welcome to stretch on the yoga mats, do chair yoga, color, write positive thoughts, listen to soothing music, do a puzzle, squeeze a stress ball, and/or play with a fidget spinner!
-In addition, the Biomedical Library is looking for feedback about the Relaxation Room, so please continue to add suggestions to the Relaxation Room Wish List.
+In addition, the Biotech Commons is looking for feedback about the Relaxation Room, so please continue to add suggestions to the Relaxation Room Wish List.

 On Monday April 12th, 2021, 4 university staff and students registered for the IPSAG Health Tea & Coffee Chat in observation of the Spring 2021 Engagement Day.